alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Module names must follow format: `terraform-<PROVIDER>-<NAME>`
 - Standard module structure is required for registry inspection and documentation generation
 - Specify TPR using: `source = "terraform-vault-aws-tgw/hcp"`

+## HashiCorp Vault
+- Best way to read and write secrets is using a vault provider.